Early Years Foundation Stage

 • Giving children access to a wide range of books at school and at home

-At Swillington Primary School, we use Read Write Inc Phonics (RWI) to give your child the best possible start with their English development, It is taught in Reception and KS1.
+At Swillington Primary School, we use Read Write Inc Phonics (RWI) to give your child the best possible start with their English development.
+It is taught in Reception and KS1.

 Nursery phonics concentrates on developing children’s speaking and listening skills through their ability to respond to sounds, play with sounds, songs and rhymes.
 These are all important skills for listening to others, understanding questions and developing concepts of things and lays the foundations for the phonic work which starts at the beginning of Reception.
 This early stage of phonics, supports children in getting attuned to sounds, preparing them for hearing sounds in words (segmenting).
 It also prepares children with putting these sounds together (oral blending).